yesihaveidea/myrtille/DOCUMENTATION.md

 	- Retry with debug enabled and check logs (into the "log" folder).
 You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if set too verbose).

 - I don't have a mouse (or a right button), how can I Right-Click? (i.e.: on a touchpad or iOS device)
-	- Tap/Left-Click the screen where you want the Right-Click to occur then press the "Right-Click" button into the toolbar (on top of the screen)
+	- You can toggle on the "Right-Click" button into the toolbar, then touch or left-click the screen to trigger a right-click at that position

 - The RDP session continues to run after clicking "Disconnect"
 	- Check the RDP server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "myrtille\bin\RDPSetup.reg" file into registry.